 Banners for Cabin Fever- Cheyenne emailed Nicole, tournament director, but if she doesn’t hear back from her by the end of the week, Cheyenne will order them.

 Discussion on whether or not we should put the 3 restaurant sponsors on the SMHA facebook page.
+It was determined that all sponsors will be put onto marketing material.

 Profit from Mite Yooper Tournament was $776.49.
 (Not bad for its first year)

 Discussion regarding an Election committee.
 Motion to start a committee by Diane, 2nd by Travis, motion carries.
+Committee consists of Carrie, Cheyenne, Jeremy, Mark and Diane

 Secretary: Nothing to Report